makerdao/governance-portal-v2/README.md

 ```
-npm run e2e:ci
+yarn start:ci
 ```

-The command `npm run e2e:ci` launches a detached process with hardhat, executes e2e in a headless mode and kills the hardhat process.
+The command `yarn start:ci` launches a detached process with hardhat, executes e2e in a headless mode and kills the hardhat process.

 ### Contributing